Programs and Partners

 NMC Water Studies Institute

 NMC is committed to assisting military applicants achieve their educational and career goals.
-If you are eligible for Department of Veteran Affairs (DVA) educational benefits, NMC's Outreach Services staff will gladly advise you how to apply and receive these benefits.
+If you are eligible for Department of Veteran Affairs (DVA) educational benefits, NMC's Military & Veteran Services staff will gladly advise you how to apply and receive these benefits.

 The Freshwater Studies Program is a water-focused, interdisciplinary program with three emphasis area: Global Freshwater Policy and Sustainability, Economy and Society, and Science and Technology.
 Unique courses and field experiences prepare students for careers in both the private and public sectors.